karpathy/llama2.c/README.md

 `-Ofast` Run additional optimizations which may break compliance with the C/IEEE specifications, in addition to `-O3`.
 See [the GCC docs](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more information.

-`-ffast-math` breaks IEEE compliance, e.g. allowing reordering of operations, disables a bunch of checks for e.g. NaNs (assuming they don't happen), enables reciprocal approximations, disables signed zero, etc.
+`-ffast-math` breaks IEEE compliance, e.g. allowing reordering of operations, disables a bunch of checks for e.g. NaNs (assuming they don't happen), enables reciprocal approximations, disables signed zero, etc. However, there is a good reason to be suspicious of this setting, one good writeup is here: ["Beware of fast-math"](https://simonbyrne.github.io/notes/fastmath/).

 `-funsafe-math-optimizations` a more limited form of -ffast-math, that still breaks IEEE compliance but doesn't have all of the numeric/error handling changes from `-ffasth-math`.
 See [the GCC docs](https://gcc.gnu.org/wiki/FloatingPointMath) for more information.